II.3: SIMD CPU backend

 metrics:

-For the profiler, add RUST_LOG=trace and you get a per-operation, indented call tree (matmul, softmax_rows, apply_rope, each with its duration), confirming that matmul dominates and is the right thing to keep optimizing:
+For the profiler, add RUST_LOG=trace and you get per-operation timing (matmul, softmax_rows, apply_rope, each with its duration), confirming where every millisecond of those 53 goes:

-But SimdCpu still runs on one core.
+But first, the idle silicon: SimdCpu still runs on one core.
 Your laptop has eight, or ten, and right now nine of them sit idle while one grinds through every matmul row in sequence.
+One core's bandwidth ceiling is not the chip's bandwidth ceiling, and prefill has arithmetic to spare.
 The rows of a matmul are completely independent (row i of the output never depends on row j), which is the textbook setup for parallelism.
 The next chapter wraps the SIMD backend in a parallel one that spreads matmul rows across every core at once.